biancalunguu/Search-Engine/ARCHITECTURE.md

 The code level details the specific classes, functions, and data models that implement the components.
 While this layer changes frequently and is usually excluded from high-level C4 diagrams, the following classes illustrate the internal structure of the **File Crawler Component**:

 * `DirectoryScanner`: Contains the core recursive methods to iterate through folders on the local drive.
-* `FileValidator`: Implements the logic to verify read permissions and filter paths against the `ConfigurationManager`'s ignore list.
+* `FileValidator`: Implements the logic to verify read permissions and filter paths.
-* `FileSystemNode`: A standardized data model representing a generic file or folder path.
-* `CircularReferenceHandler`: A utility class specifically designed to detect and safely break out of infinite directory loops.